gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "We will be able to go much faster once we're on the highway."

 Sure enough,
-a few moments later the path rejoined the highway and the bot sped up.
+a few moments later the path joined the highway and the bot sped up.
-The ancient black surface beneath them was cracked in places, and Dockety had to swerve around fallen branches and the few clumps of weeds tough enough to have broken through the road, but for the first time in her life Maddy felt her fur actually blown back by speed.
+The ancient black surface beneath them was cracked in places, and Dockety had to swerve around fallen branches and clumps of weeds tough enough to have broken through the road, but for the first time in her life Maddy felt her fur blown back by speed.
 "Woo hoo!" she whooped.
 It was too big to be afraid of.

-Without warning a pair of thin green lines of light lanced out from either side of Dockety's eyes.
+Thin green lines of light suddenly lanced out from either side of Dockety's eyes.
-The bot's head began snapping from side to side, left-right-left-right, sweeping the lasers across the pavement to trace a picture of its bumps and cracks in the darkness.
+The bot began snapping its head from side to side, left-right-left-right, sweeping the lasers across the pavement to trace a picture of its bumps and cracks in the darkness.
-It reminded Maddy of the rubbings her father used to make by putting a piece of paper over something and going back and forth over it with a pencil to bring out the shape underneath.
+It reminded Maddy of the rubbings her father used to make.

-As the last dregs of daylight drained away and the stars came out they passed under a line of ruined arches that stretched from one horizon to the other.
+As the stars came out they passed under a line of ruined arches that stretched from one horizon to the other.
 A half-sunken metal sphere as big as a house was next, and then a tangle of concrete and bent bars that the villagers just called "the thing".
-Maddy had heard about all of them from travelers and by eavesdropping on the militia patrols that the mayor occasionally sent along the highway to see whether trouble was brewing.
+Maddy had heard about all of them from travelers and by eavesdropping on the militia patrols that the mayor occasionally sent up the highway to see if trouble was brewing.
-She had dreamed of seeing them herself, and of painting them, but she had never imagined it would happen like this.
+She had dreamed of seeing them herself, and of sketching them, but she had never imagined it would happen like this.

+The ground on either side of the highway began to grow damp.
-The ground around them grew damp as they raced along, and the smell of rotting vegetation and rust made Maddy wrinkle her nose.
+The twin smells of rust and rotting vegetation made Maddy wrinkle her nose.
 They were entering the Mire,
 the great trackless swamp that separated the bot city of Heck from the forests and farms where Maddy had grown up.
-The Makers' highway was the only safe route through it, and even there travelers were careful to eat and drink only what they brought with them.
+The Makers' highway was the only safe route through it, and travelers on it were careful to eat and drink only what they brought with them.

 "Target acquired," Dockety buzzed.
 There in front of them was the convoy: